 I glanced at the latest cover of Vogue with Cameron Diaz and next to her name was the headline “Queen of Green.”
-Here’s what I don’t get: How can a woman who goes on national talk shows telling us plebeians how to change our light bulbs to be more “green” not understand that by consuming meat (she is quoted as saying she “loves” hamburgers, and they are her “weakness”) she is contributing to the single greatest cause of environmental destruction on the planet?
-Meat production—the number one industrial polluter.
-I mean, how can I, a nobody, know that information and a woman who teams up with Al Gore for environmental initiatives not know it?
+I scratched my head: How can a woman who goes on national talk shows telling us plebeians how to change our light bulbs to be more “green”, which I had just seen her do, not understand that by consuming meat (she is quoted as saying she “loves” hamburgers, and they are her “weakness”) she is contributing to the single greatest cause of environmental destruction on the planet?
+Animal agriculture—the number one industrial polluter.
+I mean, how can I know that information and a woman who teams up with Al Gore to support environmental initiatives not know that?
 Clearly she’s done her homework, right?
-How does she feel leaving a carbon footprint the size of Big Foot each time she walks out of a burger joint?
+Where’s the disconnect?

 Forgive me Cameron Diaz, I am just trying to make sense of this.
 I’m sure you are a lovely well-meaning person, and maybe you’re just feeling your way through becoming more conscious in the public eye.
 That can’t be easy.
 Perhaps you really don’t understand the extent to which you hinder the progress of your own environmental efforts each time you declare your love for hamburgers in the press to all those devoted fans following in your ecological footsteps.
 You’re not the only one.

 Jennifer Aniston wants us to take five-minute showers; yet as a meat eater does she not know that one hamburger requires the water equivalent of 40 showers?
 She is adding to not only the biggest waste of water on earth by consuming meat, but she's also contributing to the greatest source of water pollution!
-Sheryl Crow asks us to use one square of toilet paper per bathroom visit; yet she dines on beef—talk about a waste of natural resources.
+And she wants me, a vegan, to take a 5-minute shower?
+Okay.
+Sheryl Crow is now publically asking us to use one square of toilet paper per bathroom visit; yet she dines on beef—talk about a waste of natural resources.
 Julia Roberts is also “Green,” apparently she drives a bio-diesel car; yet I turn on the television and see her grilling hamburgers with George Clooney.
 And I ask myself, “Do they just not know?”
-Is that possible?
+Is that even possible?

-The Really Inconvenient Truth: What I Didn’t Want to Tell You Because I Would Have to Fundamentally Change and I Would Have an Up in Arms Meat Industry Breathing Down My Neck.
+The Really Inconvenient Truth: What I Didn’t Want to Tell You Because I Would Have to Fundamentally Change and I Would Have an Up-in-Arms Animal Agriculture Industry Breathing Down My Neck.

-I can’t imagine it’s because these people are not educated in their cause of choice.
+I can’t imagine it’s because these famous, well-connected spokespeople are not educated in their cause of choice.
 So what is it?
 Is it a fear that no one will see their movies if they really speak the truth?
 I get that.
 I’m pretty sure at least one of my three blog readers won’t be back.
-Or is it because it’s just a little too inconvenient for them to relinquish their hot dogs?
+Or is it because it’s just a little too inconvenient for them to relinquish their hamburger?

 “To consider yourself an environmentalist and still eat meat is like saying you're a philanthropist who doesn't give to charity.”
 Howard Lyman, former fourth-generation Montana cattle rancher and now vegan activist.

 It isn’t an easy choice to give up meat.
 We’ve been hard-wired to believe we need it.
 And we’ve been duped by a meat industry heavily invested in programming us to remain under its spell.
-It’s easy to recycle water bottles and forgo plastic bags.
+It’s easy to recycle water bottles, switch out lightbulbs, and forgo plastic bags.
 No one really needs plastic bags.
 That isn’t that inconvenient.

 This isn’t about expecting everyone to be a vegan.
-(Though it would be nice!)
-My friends will vouch for my mum acceptance of their carnivorous ways.
-But if you are speaking from a celebrity platform of knowledge meant to enlighten us ignorant masses, then we expect you to know what you’re talking about.
+(Though, I’m not gonna lie, it would be nice!)
+My friends will vouch for my mum acceptance of their ominvore ways.
+But if you are speaking from a celebrity platform of knowledge meant to enlighten the ignorant masses, then we expect you to know what you’re talking about.
 We can handle the truth.
 What we (and the environment and animals) don’t need are half-truths and easy truths.
 Sure, driving eco-friendly cars and recycling are helpful, but they side step the hard choice.
-The far-reaching decision that challenges our lives from a very deep soul residing place and asks us to think way outside ourselves and reconsider how we live on this planet.
+The far-reaching decision that challenges our lives from a very deep soul residing place and asks us to think way outside ourselves (and our appetites) and reconsider how we live on this planet, and the choices we make.

-When we do make that decision what we find is that the once derived "pleasure" of eating a hamburger dismally pales in comparison to the fulfillment of knowing we are making the single greatest impact a human being can have on the healing of the environment.
+When we do make that decision what we find is that the once derived "pleasure" of eating a hamburger dismally pales in comparison to the fulfillment of knowing we are making the single greatest impact a human being can have on the healing of the environment, and dare I say the world.

 Not every celebrity activist can be Thom Yorke.
 I’m coming to accept that.
 That’s my lesson.
 But I believe in time, they’ll all catch up to him.